neondatabase/website/content/docs/guides/logical-replication-guide.md

 Replication starts by copying a snapshot of the data from the publisher to the subscriber.
 Once this is done, subsequent changes are sent to the subscriber as they occur in real-time.

+To get started, jump into one of our step-by-step [logical replication guides](#logical-replication-guides).

-To learn more about Postgres logical replication, see [Logical replication basics](/docs/guides/logical-replication-concepts).
+To learn more about Postgres logical replication, see [Logical replication concepts](/docs/guides/logical-replication-concepts).
 For information about managing logical replication in Neon, see [Manage logical replication](/docs/guides/logical-replication-neon).

-If you just want to get started, jump into one of our step-by-step [logical replication guides](#logical-replication-guides).

 ## Learn about logical replication